tompidev/td-countdown/README.md

-# td-countdown
+# TD Countdown
-TD Countdown plugin to set custom date and time with Heading text and HTML formatted message
+The TD Countdown plugin is a Countdown plugin with custom date and time setting, header text and HTML formatted message display